 Dr Julia Shaw is German-Canadian.
 She has presented the German TVNOW documentary “Mörderische Frauen” and regularly appears on German television.

-At a moment when audiences are tired of AI talks that are vendor pitches in disguise, she brings rigorous behavioural science to the questions that actually keep leaders up at night:
+At a moment when audiences are tired of AI talks that are vendor pitches in disguise, her keynotes bring rigorous behavioural science to the questions that actually keep leaders up at night:

 What human-critical skills do we need to build ethical, resilient organisations?

-With a focus on AI accountability, and the future of human-AI collaboration, Dr Shaw helps audiences move from anxiety about technological change to concrete strategies for building a better tomorrow.
+With a focus on ethical AI, and the future of human-AI collaboration, Dr Shaw helps audiences move from anxiety about technological change to concrete strategies for building a better tomorrow.

 To book Dr Shaw for keynotes, panels, or advisory work, contact Sophieclaire Armitage at Mirador.
 You can also follow Dr Julia Shaw on LinkedIn.